-There's more to this whole topic than first meets the eye when it comes to sleeping an exercise.
+There’s more to this whole topic than first meets the eye when it comes to sleeping and exercise.
 These effects are not confined to a physical effect.
 A large amount of the benefits of sleep happen to you mentally too.
 Since exercise needs a healthy body and mind, this needs to be looked at as well.
-As most of us will know, if you have a bad night’s sleep, it can really ruin your day.
+As most of us will know, it can really ruin your day if you have a bad night’s sleep.

-The most commonly seen mental effect that a lack of sleep will impose in you is a distinct lack of energy.
+The most commonly seen mental effect that a lack of sleep will impose on you is a distinct lack of energy.
 Sleeping is when you give your brain time to recharge and give yourself time to process all the things that have happened throughout your day.

 Of course, what comes with this is a refreshed and motivated mood a lot of the time.
 That can really make a huge difference to you sticking to your goals, thinking clearly and concisely and generally just having a good day rather than being grouchy and irritable.

-Exercise is hard work at the best of times, and having that fresh feeling and a positive attitude really helps make it all happens.
-Don't underestimate what sleep can do for your exercise!
+Exercise is hard work at the best of times, and having that fresh feeling and a positive attitude really helps make it all happen.
+Don’t underestimate what sleep can do for your exercise!

 Getting into the more nitty-gritty of a lack of sleep is a lot more in-depth too.
 One of the most complicated examples comes from looking at your hormones.
 When you sleep, your hormones go back into check so that you can function like a real person rather than just a zombie.
 Unfortunately, it does happen to people who aren't giving themselves enough sleep.